earthly/website/blog/_posts/2023-03-28-mutual-tls-kubernetes-nginx-ingress-controller.md

     Learn how to apply mutual TLS (Transport Layer Security) over a Kubernetes Nginx Ingress Controller to enhance the security of your communication sessions.
 This article explains the differences between TLS and mTLS, and provides a step-by-step guide on how to implement mutual TLS authentication in a Kubernetes environment.
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll learn how mutual TLS security strengthens communication.
-If you want secure builds, Earthly can match the strength of your mTLS protocols.
-[Explore now](/).**
+**This article explains mutual TLS security.
+Earthly ensures the security of your builds matches that of your mTLS protocols.
+[Check it out](/).**

 ## The Problem That Mutual TLS Solves